jonfinerty/sublime-snake/README.md

 ## Installing

+You can now install this plugin using [Sublime Package Manager!](http://wbond.net/sublime_packages/package_control), search for 'snake' under packages.

-To use this plugin in sublime you will need to download the source files into a folder within your sublime text 2 packages directory (Preferences -> Browse Packages...)
+You can install it manually if you wish, you will need to download the source files into a folder within your sublime text 2 packages directory (Preferences -> Browse Packages...)

 ## Using